AI-vidence/.github/README.md

 Our first product is called **AntakIA**.

-This stands for *'A NeW Tool to Acquire Knowledge from artIficiAl intelligence'*.
+This stands for *'A New Tool to Acquire Knowledge from artIficiAl intelligence'*.

 AntakIA has been awarded by the French bank an insurance regulator (**ACPR**) on its explanability approach ! (between local and global : along with other team members (kudo, JM Schertzer !), we called it 'regional').

 We also belong to the French national initiative to make AI more robust, which is called **Confiance.AI**.